Edwin Meese: Meese Report

 On May 21, 1984, Reagan announced his intention to appoint the Attorney General to study the effect of pornography on society.
-The Attorney General's Commission on Pornography, often called the Meese report, convened in the spring of 1985 and published its findings in July 1986.
+The Meese Report, convened in the spring of 1985 and published its findings in July 1986.
 The Meese Report advised that pornography was in varying degrees harmful.
 Following the release of the report, guidelines of the Meese-led Department of Justice were modified to enable the government to file multiple cases in various jurisdictions at the same time which eroded some of the markets for pornography.